 If you wait to see if the tendon gets better on its own, you may end up with worse pain, tendon degeneration, or a rupture.
 These will require more extensive treatment, and possibly even surgery to repair the tendon.
 Why risk it when a few simple, painless laser treatments can stimulate your bodys own natural healing processes to recover from the damage quickly?

-Call Ottawa Foot Practice in Ontario today at (613) 595-9700 and set up an appointment to let us diagnose what is causing your pain.
+Call Ottawa Foot Clinic today at (613) 595-9700 and set up an appointment to let us diagnose what is causing your pain.
 Our foot specialists are experts at finding less-invasive remedies for many foot problems, and you will feel welcome and safe in our clean office environment.
-Call today, or request an appointment from this website, and put an end to Achilles tendonitis pain.
+Call today, or request an appointment from this website, and put an end to Achilles tendinitis pain.